-Botanically speaking, cereal grains belong to the family “Poaceae”, which includes wheat, corn, rice, oats, barley, sorghum, spelt, millet, triticale, rye and many others.
+Botanically speaking, cereal grains belong to the family “Poaceae”, which includes wheat, corn, rice, oats, barley, sorghum, spelt, millet, triticale, rye, and many others.

-Another group of “grains” has become popular in certain boutique dog foods and are often marketed as “grain-free” dog food diets.
+Another group of “grains” has become popular in certain boutique dog foods and is often marketed as “grain-free” dog food diets.
 They are technically correct, as ‘pseudo-grains’ buckwheat, quinoa and amaranth are seeds – botanically speaking.

 So why does this matter?